Apply to Master’s Programme in Fine Arts

 Parts of the required materials

-1) A study plan.
+1) Motivation letter including a study plan.
 Provide a clear account of why you wish to engage in studies in the master’s degree programme at the Academy of Fine Arts, University of the Arts Helsinki.
 Why are these studies significant to you right now, and what would you like to accomplish during the two-year degree programme?
-Although it is likely that your plans will change during your studies, we would ask you to formulate a preliminary plan that outlines the themes and working methods that you intend to focus on during your master’s studies.
+Formulate a preliminary plan that outlines the themes and working methods that you intend to focus on during your master’s studies.

 3) Work portfolio.
 Instructions for the portfolio can be found below.
 Please read them carefully.